 For most situations, you have finished configuring this file.
-Skip the advanced steps, and see the notes at the end.
+You may skip the advanced steps, and see the notes at the end.

-6. ADVANCED USE ONLY: Optionally, insert any preferences for the operation of the FlexNet inventory agent in the later sections of the mgssetup.ini file that allow storing the preferences in the Windows registry.
+7. ADVANCED USE ONLY: Optionally, insert any preferences for the operation of the FlexNet inventory agent in the later sections of the mgssetup.ini file that allow storing the preferences in the Windows registry.